 Fees and Funding

 The tuition fees for our postgraduate masters programmes are charged based on whether you are classed as a home or international student.
-You can use the postgraduate taught course fee finder to calculate the fees for your year of entry.
+You can use the postgraduate taught course fee lookup tool to calculate the fees for your year of entry.
 Find out more about postgraduate masters fees and funding here.

 Sheffield Alumni Discount - Sheffield graduates qualify for a 10% discount on fees.
 Find out more here.